mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 The binary criterion does not seem compatible with the LLR not being a monotonous function of scores.
 If $\text{LLR}(p_s)$ intersect $-\theta$ at $s=c$, however, $\text{LLR}(p_s) < -\theta$ for some scores above $c$, then the Bayes decision rule says that we should choose $\omega_0$ for these scores, though the binary classifer will predict $\omega_1$.

 We can enforce monotonicity between scores and likelihood ratios by fitting monotonic functions like a simple linear regression: $\text{LLR}(p_s) = \beta_0+\beta_1*s$.
 That would be the same as transforming the scores into $[0,1]$ and fitting a logistic regression on the observed probabilities, which is a common method for score calibration.

 There are also non-parametric options to enforce monotonicity and, in fact, one of them called the Pair Adjacent Violators (PAV) is commonly used because it ensures that the resulting ROC curve is convex.

 The PAV creates groups of scores with representative thresholds, which I can use as input into the `Tradeoff` object.
 The resulting ROC curve is convex, while the thin-sized bin histogram ROC appears non convex.

 From a decision perspective, that means that the histogram includes many sub-optimal operating points, i.e. with higher expected risks than what could be achieved by using points on the convex hull.
 For more information and compelling examples, I would refer to T. Fawcett and A. Niculescu-Mizil (2007).

 {% include demo16-histVSpav-10.html %}

+With monotonicity now enforced, the solution to the Bayes decision rule is unique.
+As showed at the end of the previous part, this solution is similar to the one we get when sliding through all (Pmiss,Pfa) pairs, computing expected risk and choosing the lowest value.
+The latter approach is typically used software packages, with the ROC curve operating points used to get all risk estimates.

-### Section 2 - Risk VS AUC use case
+## C. Risk VS AUC use case
 - [Overview] Risk-based model selection is better than AUC criteria (use case)

 ROC curves are also known for their visual representation of the concordance/discrimination probability.
 The Area Under the Curve (AUC) of the ROC is equal to $p(s_{\omega_0} < s_{\omega_0})$ - see [this](https://stats.stackexchange.com/questions/190216/why-is-roc-auc-equivalent-to-the-probability-that-two-randomly-selected-samples) SO question for a proof.
 What is not clear so far is why we should care about concordance probabilities.
 In particular, should we aim for a minimum AUC?